-To highlight the uncertainty in the forecast track, Matt Gray from WBBH in southwest Florida used three distinct colors to show potential landfall locations.
+To highlight the uncertainty in the forecast track, Matt Gray from WBBH in southwest Florida used three distinct colors to show potential landfall locations for Hurricane Dorian.

 Jamie Arnold from WMBF in Myrtle Beach used three different colors to show three possible tracks and the various impacts on his local area, including a worst-case scenario.